PooyehA/Deep-LASI/docs/source/installation.rst

 * Python 3.7-3.10 (check https://de.mathworks.com/support/requirements/python-compatibility.html for MATLAB version compatibility)
 * Xcode
-* tensorflow 2.8.0
+* tensorflow 2.8.0 (Python package)

-The installation can either be done using an Xterm environment, or using an easier way by installing all dependencies using `Anaconda <https://www.anaconda.com/distribution/>`_.

 .. note::
-   Note: For new Macs using an M1 or M2 architecture, the deep learning features are not usable until MATLAB releases a native MATLAB version for the M1 and M2 architectures. please make sure, that you use a *native* Python distribution.
+   For new Macs using an M1 or M2 architecture, the deep learning features are not usable until MATLAB releases a native MATLAB version for the M1 and M2 architectures. please make sure, that you use a *native* Python distribution.
    You may want to use the command

    .. code-block:: python